-To illustrate the age disparities that result from such different basal boundary conditions, we regenerated the ages using the exhumation rates of the Alps synthetic model, but using the thermal model assumptions made in GLIDE; assuming a flux boundary condition and a total length of time of 36 Myr.
-We calculated the ages for both high- and low-uplift rate regions.
-The predicted ages are significantly different (Figure 23) with the Schildgen et al. (2018) ages systematically older, by up to a factor of 2.
-This difference is due to the lower thermal gradient and deeper closure temperature depths predicted from a constant temperature boundary condition (compare blue and red curves in Figure 22).
-In addition, the systems with higher closure temperatures are affected more strongly and the magnitude of the error increases.
+To illustrate the age disparities that result from such different basal boundary conditions, we regenerated the ages using the exhumation rates of the Alps synthetic model but using the thermal model assumptions made in GLIDE, assuming a flux boundary condition and a total length of time of 36 Myr.
+We calculated the ages for both high and low uplift rate regions.
+The predicted ages are significantly different (Fig. 23), with the Schildgen et al. (2018) ages systematically older by up to a factor of 2.
+This difference is due to the lower thermal gradient and deeper closure temperature depths predicted from a constant temperature boundary con-